udacity/FSND-P4-Design-A-Game/Project-Description.md

 playing the game, and detailed descriptions of each endpoint (remember, you are documenting an API that another programmer may want to use as the basis for a web or mobile app).
 An api user should *not* need to read the source code to understand how to use it.
-You may follow the format of 'Guess a Number'.
+You may follow the format of 'Guess a Number' for your README.

 ###Task 3:
  Document your design decisions by answering the following questions:

-- What additional fields did you add to your models and why?
+- What additional properties did you add to your models and why?
 - What were some of the trade-offs or struggles you faced when implementing the new game logic?